BeccaK8/my-flower-garden/README.md

 # My Flower Garden

 ## Overview
-My Flower Garden will help a user track the different flowers they plan on planting in the different areas of their yard or garden.
+My Flower Garden will help a user plan and manage the different flowers they plan on planting in the different areas of their yard or garden.
 It will let you organize by location and container.
-It will also access a Plants API from https://perenual.com/ to search for plants or flowers and see some fun facts on those plants
+It will also access a Plants API from https://perenual.com/ to search for plants or flowers and see some fun facts on those plants.

 ## User Stories
 As a user, I want to...